- Court: U.S. Supreme Court Certiorari Granted

-The sole issue before the court was whether the defendant bears the burden of proving withdrawal from a conspiracy or whether the burden shifts to the government once the defendant meets the burden of production to show withdrawal from the conspiracy.
+The Supreme Court granted certiorari solely on the issue of whether the defendant bears the burden of proving withdrawal from a conspiracy or whether the burden shifts to the government once the defendant meets the burden of production to show withdrawal from the conspiracy.